tbroyer/gradle-apt-plugin/README.md

 # gradle-apt-plugin

 The goal of this plugin was to eventually no longer be needed, being superseded by built-in features.
-This has become a reality with Gradle 5.2 and IntelliJ IDEA 2019.1.
+This has become a reality with Gradle 5.2 and IntelliJ IDEA 2019.1. **tl;dr: this plugin is obsolete, don't use it.** If you're using Eclipse though, continue reading.

 It originally did a few things to make it easier/safer to use Java annotation processors in a Gradle build.
 Those things are now available natively in Gradle, so what's this plugin about?